danmcquade/vue-intro/README.md

 ## Why does one use it?

--Some of that primary advantages of Vue are that it is lightweight, component-based, and the core library is intended primarily for building user interfaces.
+- Some of that primary advantages of Vue are that it is lightweight, component-based, and the core library is intended primarily for building user interfaces.

 ## Build Setup